cjbarrows/morbles/README.md

 [x] UI controls to set width/height/spacing
     [x] try out synchronous form validation
-    [x] add Observable operators to intercept changes to a form control
+    [x] add Observable operators to intercept changes to a form control [x] bumper left/right from UI
+[x] make sure launch buttons are not in the way of the "game"
+    - launch balls from -1?
+[x] load from ASCII map in UI, into dynamic cell controls [x] map should clear (or be truncated?) with dimension re-size [x] constant for ball speed

 ## Notes